From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Problem Setup

-The noise covariance matrices $Q(\eta)$ and $R(\eta)$ are affinely parameterized by the unknown vectors $\eta$, see~\ifbool{arxiv}{Appendix~\ref{sec:gem_deets}}{\cite[Appendix~C]{balim2024data}} for further details on the considered parametrization.
-In extreme cases, these covariance matrices can be modeled as fully parameterized or as scaled versions of a fixed matrix (e.g., $Q(\eta) = \lambda I$).
+where $[A_0,\ B_0]$, $ J \in \mathbb{R}^{n_{\mathrm{w}}(n_{\mathrm{x}}+n_{\mathrm{u}})\times n_{\mathrm{\vartheta}}}$ are known matrices that define the parametrization of the system matrices by the unknown parameter vector $\vartheta \in\mathbb{R}^{n_{\mathrm{\vartheta}}}$.
+We note that, eq.~\eqref{eq:sys_mat_param} constrains $\vartheta$ to parametrize the dynamics that are only in the span of disturbances ($Ew$); since, the state dimensions unaffected by disturbances can be estimated using few samples.
+We emphasize that if no structural information is available, the matrices can simply be chosen according to a canonical form~\cite{astrom1979maximum}, allowing us to model general LTI systems.
+The noise covariance matrices $Q(\eta)$ and $R(\eta)$ are parameterized by unknown vectors $\eta$.

-\begin{rem}[Model Generality and Special Cases] The parameterization~\eqref{eq:sys_mat_param} exemplifies a flexible approach for representing general LTI systems subject to various structural constraints.
-Notably, it encompasses two standard cases commonly considered in the literature: \begin{enumerate} \item ARX Models: A particular case widely studied in literature are Autoregressive with Exogenous inputs (ARX) models~\cite{box2015time}.
-ARX models are particularly useful if there is no known structural information about the system.
-A state-space representation that renders ARX models as described in~\cite{krener1983linearization} fits within the proposed setup.
+\begin{remark}[Model Generality and Special Cases] The parameterization~\eqref{eq:sys_mat_param} exemplifies a flexible approach for representing a wide class of LTI systems subject to various structural constraints.
+Our framework allows incorporation of known structural constraints when available and remains applicable in the absence of such prior knowledge.
+Notably, it encompasses two standard cases commonly considered in the literature: \begin{enumerate} \item Canonical Form: If there is no known structural information about the system matrices , they can be constrained to have a canonical form~\cite{levine1999control}, such as the (multi-variate) observable canonical form.
+Such a parametrization is particularly useful if there is no known structural information about the system, except for the model order, and contains ARX models~\cite{box2015time} as an important special case.

-\item Structured Models: The considered setup accommodates a broad class of pre-defined constraints, such as affine constraints on system matrices or diagonal noise covariances.
-Additionally, the incorporation of the $E$ matrix enables handling semi-definite process noise covariance matrix, which allows certain dimensions of the process equations to be noise free.
-The flexibility of the considered parameterization will be further demonstrated in Section~\ref{sec:example}. \end{enumerate} \end{rem}
+\item Structured Models: The considered setup accommodates a broad class of pre-defined constraints, such as affine constraints on system matrices.
+Additionally, the incorporation of the $E$ matrix enables handling semi-definite process noise covariance matrices, which allows certain dimensions of the process equations to be noise free.
+The flexibility of the considered parameterization will be further demonstrated in Section~\ref{sec:example}. \end{enumerate} \end{remark}

+The objective of this paper is to develop a comprehensive framework for data-driven control of the system described by~\eqref{eq:state-space}.
+The proposed framework includes the estimation of unknown parameters $\vartheta$ and $\eta$ with EM, quantification of uncertainties in the estimates, design of an output-feedback controller that robustly stabilizes the uncertain system, and formulation of a MPC scheme that guarantees chance constraint satisfaction while preserving the stability properties of the robust controller (cf. Fig~\ref{fig:framework}).